Here's an introduction to how the push-pull-legs workout works:

 And finally, in the legs workout, you train your entire lower body.
 That's your quads, hamstrings, and calves.

-These workouts are then typically performed for a total of 6 days per week with a rest day in between every 3 consecutive days.
+This introductory workout program is performed for a total of 3 days per week with a rest day in between every 3 consecutive days.
 But do note that the push-pull leg split can also easily be adjusted in a variety of ways to best fit your schedule.

 A